Vatsal-srivastav/ML-projects/README.md

 # ML-projects

-This is a repository for all the Machine learning based projects I make for learning purposes It currently contains:
+This is a repository for all the Machine learning based projects I make for learning purposes, It currently contains:

 # Q-learning based maze solver